johancuda/Outdoor-bowling-vr-experience/README.md

 ## Copyright

-We used these assets to make this experience :
+We used the following assets to make this experience :

 ### Models & textures